Chr0nos/motorized/README.md

 depends_on = ['module.dependency']
 ```

-The migration command expect to find all the migration inside one folder.
+The migration command expect to find all the migration inside multiples folders (passed via args)

 ### Apply migrations
 ```python